rnambs/helloworld/index.md

 **Penn Garage:** Working with Professor Fouh as an extension of CIS 3500 - Software Engineering at Penn.
 Penn Garage is an (integrated with Penn systems) marketplace that allows students to easily trade/sell items.
 One of the biggest problems at Penn is the waste during move-out/move-in, and this allows students to save money, time, and the environment - all in a safe and personalized way.

 **Superscalar Pipelined Processor:** Currently building a 5 stage superscalar processor for CIS 5710 - a graduate level course on computer architecture.
 Includes a fully pipelined, complete bypassing structure and can complete a single cycle in ~60ns.
-Inspired my the MIPS processor architecture.
+Inspired by the MIPS processor architecture.

 **Where2Move:** I built a React powered app on an AWS SQL server using Express to help users determine the next best place to move.
 Inputting weather, rent, cost of living, transportation, and 4 other factors outputs the top locations on an interactive map that best suit your preferences.
 This was a fun project for CIS 5500 - for which I'm a teaching assistant right now - and showed me the importance of query optimization using caching and indexing to boost the efficiency of client-side applications.